RapidScada/scada-community/Apps/GrafanaDataProvider/README.md

 This is just an example.

+7. Get a link to your graph in graphan.
+Panel Title -> Share->Copy.

-7. Add the link to Scada Admin -> Interface
+8. Add the link to Scada Admin -> Interface
 We transfer the project to the server, marking Web Stat.

 Enjoy the new features of the Rapid SCADA.